October 11 1965 Four of Hearts: This Year's Girl

 In 1965,the London weekday ITV contractor Rediffusion kept the newly award-winning Patrick Wymark occupied with Four of Hearts an umbrella series of four plays, loosely connected by the concept of romance .

-Carole Mowlam (later Fiona in Freewheelers) played London secretary Tracy, who comes to work for Delahenty, but graduallu finds herself vying to become "this year's girl".
-Her rival was village post office worker Ann, played by Anne Cunningham, who had appeared in This Sporting Life and also played Elsie Tanner's daughter, Linda Cheveski in Coronation Street.
+Carole Mowlam, who would later star as Fiona in Freewheelers (1969-1970), played London secretary Tracy, who comes to work for Delahenty, but gradually finds herself vying to become "this year's girl".
+Her rival, village post office worker Ann, was played by Anne Cunningham.
+Anne was one of the original Coronation Street cast members, playing Elsie Tanner's daughter Linda Cheveski for the first year of the serial.
+Leaving the series in 1961 she starred opposite Michael Williams and William Hartnell in one of the first series episodes of The Plane Makers (One of Those Days) and also appeared in This Sporting Life (1963) as Judith.
+She also played Ella in Bitter Harvest (1963), the truncated film adaptation of Patrick Hamilton's Twenty Thousand Streets Under the Sky .
 Tom Delahanty's real obsession is his herd of pride Herefordshire bulls, and director Cyril Coke took his cast on location to Benington Park Farm in Benington, Hertfordshire for three days to get the appropriate atmosphere.
 Coke had been working with the Jersey and Herefordshire bull societies to try and find a location that gave him the visuals he wanted but had drawn a blank.
 Then, someone at Rediffusion told him that his brother owned a farm near Stevenage and when Coke saw it, the farm turned out to be just what he was looking for.

 Hans, who was living on the farm at the time the play was filmed, recalls that Patrick Wymark and the bull "didn't get on.
 So the scene where the bull was loaded in the back of the lorry showed my father leading the bull."
 According to publicity for the play, Carole Mowlam was also wary of the bull.
 "Sometimes it was only about an inch away from me, and I was a little bit frightened.